 At some point in the life of your business, you may need to borrow money.
 Whether you want to take advantage of a lucrative investment opportunity, expand, or start marketing a new product, it pays to prepare your business credit and educate yourself in advance when it comes to commercial lending.

 Often, the better prepared you are, the better your odds of getting a loan.
 Business owners who know and understand their business credit scores, for example, are 41% more likely to be approved for a loan.
+Nav’s Business Boost plan can help you stay on top of your business credit and get ready to apply for a loan.

 One concept that’s especially important to understand before you borrow money for your business is collateral.
 Collateral is something of value (aka an asset) that a lender may require you to pledge to reduce the risk of loaning your business money.
 An asset might be cash, investments, inventory, real estate, or something else of value.